 The bill, H.B.
 No. 321, aims to implement an express lane option under Medicaid and the Child Health Plan Program in Texas.
 It amends Section 62.1011 of the Health and Safety Code to allow the commission to verify income for applicants unless their reported household income exceeds the established eligibility level.
 Additionally, it introduces a new Section 62.1012, which mandates the commission to evaluate data from the Supplemental Nutrition Assistance Program (SNAP) to determine a child's eligibility for coverage under the Child Health Plan Program.
 The bill also outlines procedures for notifying parents or guardians and obtaining their consent for enrollment in the program.

-Furthermore, the bill amends Section 32.026(e) of the Human Resources Code to allow recertification reviews for medical assistance to be conducted via telephone or mail, unless a personal appearance is deemed necessary.
-It adds Section 32.026102, which mirrors the express lane option for medical assistance benefits, ensuring that the commission evaluates SNAP data for eligibility.
-The bill emphasizes timely enrollment and communication with parents or guardians regarding their child's eligibility and consent.
-If federal authorization is required for implementation, the state agency may delay the provision until granted.
-The act is set to take effect on September 1, 2025.
+Furthermore, the bill amends Section 32.026(e) of the Human Resources Code to allow recertification reviews for medical assistance to be conducted via telephone or mail, unless a personal interview is deemed necessary.
+It adds Section 32.026102, which similarly establishes an express lane option for determining eligibility for medical assistance benefits based on SNAP data.
+The commission is required to ensure timely enrollment and communication with parents or guardians regarding their child's eligibility.
+The bill is set to take effect on September 1, 2025, contingent upon any necessary federal waivers or authorizations.

 Statutes affected: